 - Extra spending money (Debit/Credit card) – CDN.

 - There is very limited and slow internet at Frontier Lodge.
 If you are wanting and/or needing to do more than the bare minimum on internet, look into a phone plan with more data.
 If you want to watch shows online, download them before you go to Frontier Lodge as the internet will not be able to support any kind of streaming.

 - Note taking supplies (pens, pencils, highlighters, whiteout, stapler, binders and note paper) *

 - Laptop Computer

 - Casual wear for fall and winter

 - Sunday clothing

 - A pair of slip-on shoes for the Lodge (crocs, flip flops, slippers, toms etc.)

 - Athletic clothing (for running, hiking and swimming)

-- Wilderness Clothing Shell layer (top & bottom, ie. Goretex) Must be waterproof and breathable
+- Wilderness Clothing Shell top layer (ie. Goretex or equivalent) Must be waterproof and breathable (waterproof bottoms is optional)

 - Insulating Layer (top & bottom) such as fleece, wool and/or down vest/jacket